EPiase/epiase/README.md

 ## **Featured Projects**

 ### **Music Recommendation System**
-Developed a hybrid music recommendation system by analyzing user behavior and song attributes with 60% accuracy
+Developed a hybrid music recommendation system by analyzing user behavior and song attributes with 60% accuracy.

 ### **Amazon Recommendation System**
 Applied collaborative and content-based filtering to predict user preferences with over 85% accuracy.